-Vitex works to increases progesterone production in a few key steps:
+Chasteberry works to increases progesterone production in a few key steps:

 - This binding causes a reduction of prolactin.
 Prolactin causes the development of mammary glands needed for pregnancy and breastfeeding.
 This is what causes breast tenderness, menstrual abnormalities, absence of ovulation, and other PMS symptoms.

 - Decreased prolactin production increases progesterone.
 An increased level of progesterone, in turn, helps balance the hormonal imbalance that commonly causes PMS and menstrual irregularities.

 Chasteberry is an active ingredient that helps you regain control of your menstrual cycle and PMS symptoms.

 Chasteberry has gone through vigorous testing by academic professionals and other medical experts.
 Most studies prove the shrub effective in helping PMSing and other menstrual issues.